- establishes the City's future vision and policy direction. Click the image above to access the document.

 Start with this form.
 It is a required item within the application package, and provides links to other needed forms and instructions on how to submit items electronically.
-A pre-consultation meeting with staff is required before submitting the application.
+A consultation with staff is required before submitting the application.
 Details about the annual Comprehensive Plan amendment process are also provided in the City's notice letter to interested parties.

 Stay Informed and Provide Comments

 The Planning Commission will review proposed amendments and seek public comment during the review process.
 Meetings are open to the public and cablecast live on RCTV and cable channel 21 (repeated the following day and available on demand).
 Interested parties can track proposals via the Commission's Topics Under Review page.